 In 2009, a group of bus industry professionals achieved a long standing ambition to run a vintage bus service from Warminster in Wiltshire, to the abandoned village of Imber on the Salisbury Plain.
-It proved to be so popular that it has now become an annual event, with most journeys continuing across the Plain to parts of Wiltshire rarely seen by public transport users.
+It proved to be so popular that it has now become an annual event, with most journeys continuing across the Plain to parts of Wiltshire rarely seen by ordinary public transport users.

-As the buses will be providing an ordinary bus service, there will be no need to book in advance – just turn up and pay the conductor on the bus.
+As the buses will be operating an ordinary bus service, there is no need for passengers to book in advance – just turn up and pay the conductor on the bus.

-Further details of the routes, timetables and fares will appear on this website during the Summer and this information will also be emailed out to anyone who requests it – if you would like to add your name to our mailing list, please insert your email address into the “Keep up to date” box on the right hand side of this page or click the “+follow” button at the bottom of your screen.
+If you wish to contact us, please fill in the contact form on the right hand side of this page or visit our contact page .
+You can also keep up to date with future Imberbus events by adding your name to our mailing list – just insert your email address into the “Keep up to date” box on the top right hand side of this page, or click the “+follow” button at the bottom of your screen.

 If you can see anything below this line, it is an advertisement and is not related to our event, so please ignore it.